 This strategic loss was unacceptable.
-So King Sobieski rounded up a coalition of the willing, other European Kingdoms and the Vatican, and led the charge down to Vienna.
+So King Sobieski rounded up a coalition of other willing European Kingdoms, and led the charge down to Vienna.
 Sobieski’s use of spies were of great use to him.
 Gaining as much information as he could about the Grand Vizier’s siege, King Sobieski was able to expose the weaknesses and dissent in the Grand Vizier’s line.
 That is when he led a flank maneuver to split the Ottoman forces in half and sent Kara Mustafa Pasha running for the hills.
 The rest is all history.

 The loss for Mustafa was great, and it cost him his prestigious title of Grand Vizier.
 The Ottoman Empire would slowly begin its decay, never to grow again.
 King Sobieski was held as the savior of Western Christendom/ Europe, he was the first person to have a constellation named after him while he was still alive, and his family went on to be very influential members of European society.
 We also got the croissant!